Anni-Bamwenda/WidsDatathon/README.md

 The goal is to predict how long it takes for a patient to receive a metastatic cancer diagnosis, using this duration as a proxy for healthcare access and equity.

 Metastatic TNBC is highly aggressive, and early diagnosis is essential.
-A model that highlights disparities in diagnosis wait time can support targeted intervention and more equitable patient outcomes.
+A model that highlights disparities in diagnosis wait time can support targeted interventions and more equitable patient outcomes.

 ## 🚀 Key Highlights